 The university safety officers will conduct an annual inspection of each laboratory on campus.
 This group should attempt to arrange a time when the Principal Investigator or laboratory supervisor is available, but may conduct an inspection at any time during the calendar year.
-The inspection template is available from the Risk and Safety office.

-5.3 Special Inspections
+5.4 Special Inspections